adamfootdev/BottomSheet/README.md

 ### Customizing the Sheet

 BottomSheet can be customized in the same way a UISheetPresentationController can be customized in UIKit.
-This is done by specifying additional properties in the modifier.
+This is done by specifying additional properties in the modifier:

 ```swift
 .bottomSheet(